SubleXBle/Fail2Ban-Report/README.md

 > Designed for sysadmins, self-hosters, and security-conscious users who want better insight into Fail2Ban activity and fine-grained control over IP blocking.

 ---
+⚠️ Firewall Actions work only with Fail2Ban right now ⚠️

 ## 🛡️ This tool does not replace proper intrusion detection and access control.
 It is a visualization layer and should be deployed accordingly.
 #### ⚠️ For safety and clarity, Fail2Ban-Report only modifies firewall rules related to its own IP blocklist (blocklist.json).
 It never touches or overrides other firewall settings, ensuring compatibility with existing Fail2Ban jails and custom rules.